Strong Bay of Plenty economic confidence fuels creation of more jobs

-Growing confidence in the Bay of Plenty's economy has sparked more job vacancies, with one local employer desperately searching for an extra staff member "dead or alive".
+Growing confidence in the Bay of Plenty's economy has sparked more job vacancies according to new research.

 The latest Westpac-McDermott Miller regional economic confidence survey found 37 per cent of Bay of Plenty households expected the region's economy to improve in the next 12 months, eight per cent more than the September quarter survey.